-Finally note that all the extensions defined in this document are relevant only when a session is initiated.
-However, a client that requests resumption of a session does not in general know whether the server will accept this request, and therefore it SHOULD send an extended client hello if it would normally do so for a new session.
-If the resumption request is denied, then a new set of extensions will be negotiated as normal.
-If, on the other hand, the older session is resumed, then the server MUST ignore extensions appearing in the client hello, and send a server hello containing no extensions; in this case the extension functionality negotiated during the original session initiation is applied to the resumed session.
+Finally, note that an extended client hello may be sent both when starting a new session and when requesting session resumption.
+Indeed, a client that requests resumption of a session does not in general know whether the server will accept this request, and therefore it SHOULD send an extended client hello if it would normally do so for a new session.
+In general the specification of each extension type must include a discussion of the effect of the extension both during new sessions and during resumed sessions.

 2.4.
-Extensions to the handshake protocol
+Extensions to the Handshake Protocol